Prefer Listening over Reading? Try SSC Audible...

 The Control Tower can thereby break the ice on ambiguities, especially the ones at the outset and between functions.
 Eg: the Control Tower could bring supply-chain, procurement & finance heads on one table to seek the most urgent material contracts which require renegotiation to secure the financial approvals to enable the delivery of the component.

-They also resolve questions about which manufacturing sites should be started first & to what capacity vs fulfilment keeping the supply constraints.
+They also resolve questions about which manufacturing sites should be started first & to what capacity vs fulfillment keeping the supply constraints.

 (B) Conduct scenario analyses –